vi2hnu/Seam-carver/README.md

 ## Overview

 Seam carving is an image resizing technique that allows for content-aware resizing of images by removing or adding seams.
 A seam is a connected path of pixels that extends from the left to right of an image.
 This project implements seam carving to resize images while preserving important content and avoiding distortions.
+This program uses computational power, no AI's were used.

 ## Examples: